 We see much of the same condition among the people of God now that existed in Jeremiah's time.
 God's spiritual Israel is cursed with its prophets who prophesy falsely.
-What began as a whisper thirty years ago from certain radical voices who began labeling the Lord's people as merely another denomination has now grown into a great shout from men of vast influence.
-These liberal, fellowship-everyone (except those who are set for the defense of the Gospel), denominationally-minded men can be seen and heard all over the world.
+What began as a whisper over forty years ago from certain radical voices who began labeling the Lord's people as merely another denomination has now grown into a great shout from men of vast influence.
+These liberal, fellowship-everyone (except those who are set for the defense of the Gospel), denominationally-minded men can be found all over the world.
 Some of them occupy seats on the boards, fill offices in the administration, and stand behind lecterns in the classrooms of our schools.
-They have already poisoned a couple of generations of young people entrusted to them by overly-trusting and sometimes naive parents.
-They occupy editorial chairs and staffs of such papers as Image Magazine, Wineskins, and The Christian Chronicle.
+They have already poisoned a couple of generations of young people entrusted to them by ignorant, overly trusting, and sometimes naive parents.
+They occupy editorial chairs and staffs of such papers as Restoration Quarterly, New Wineskins, and The Christian Chronicle.

 These religious seditionists serve as elders and occupy the pulpits of some of the largest congregations.
-In fact, the number of congregations with four hundred members or more that does not have this kind of elders and preachers is few indeed.
+In fact, the number of congregations with two hundred members or more that does not have this kind of elders and preachers is few indeed.
 (It is doubtful that any of these congregations can be turned back from their apostasy.)
-They are the planners of and speakers on the largest annual gatherings of brethren such as the misnamed Tulsa International Soul-Winning Workshop, the Nashville Jubilee, and several of the university lectureships.
-Some of these same men have produced a veritable flood of books over the past ten years, all promoting approximately the same cultic mantra: (1) We are under grace and therefore not under law; (2) to preach obedience to God constitutes legalism; (3) to claim to be the exclusive people of God is Pharisaical and sectarian; (4) we should admit that the church of Christ is only one among the hundreds of denominations; and (5) we should likewise therefore freely extend fellowship to them as sister entities in the real "church of Christ at large."
-One of the greatest tragedies that those of us who have made a few trips overseas have seen is that these unscrupulous servants of Satan have not hesitated to export their heresies to faraway places with strange-sounding names.
-Their effects can be seen in Singapore, Indonesia, Thailand, the Philippines, Malaysia, Russia, Europe, and likely everywhere the Gospel has gone.
+They are the planners of and speakers on the largest annual gatherings of brethren such as the misnamed Tulsa International Soul-Winning Workshop, Winterfest, and most of the university lectureships.
+Some of these same men have produced a veritable flood of books over the past ten years, all promoting approximately the same cultic mantra:

+- 1. We are under grace and therefore not under law - 2.
+To preach obedience to God constitutes legalism - 3.
+To claim to be the exclusive people of God is Pharisaical and sectarian - 4.
+We should consider the church of Christ to be only one among the thousands of denominations - We should likewise therefore freely extend fellowship to them as sister entities in the real "church of Christ at large"

+One of the greatest tragedies that those of us who have made overseas preaching trips have observed is that these unscrupulous servants of Satan have not hesitated to export their heresies to faraway places with strange-sounding names.
+Their effects can be seen in Jamaica, Singapore, Malaysia, Indonesia, Thailand, the Philippines, Russia, Europe, and likely everywhere the Gospel has gone.

 While there have always been some who were not content with speaking what the Lord commanded, such men could not have come to places of prominence and power in the church but for two factors.
-First, God's people in general did not rise up in righteous indignation, but sat idly by and allowed this tragedy to happen.
+First, at the initial signs of such foolishness, God's people in general did not rise up in righteous indignation, but sat idly by and allowed this tragedy to happen.
 This apathy has been partly due to widespread ignorance of God's Word.
-As it was with Israel, so it has been with us: "My people are destroyed for lack of knowledge..."
+As it was with Israel, so it has been with God's spiritual Israel of our day: "My people are destroyed for lack of knowledge..."
 (Hos.
 4:6).
-Many have not recognized the advocacy of even the most grievous errors because they knew so little of the Truth with which to contrast it.
+Many have not recognized even the most grievous errors because they knew so little of the Truth with which to contrast it.
 (If one knows not the Truth, he is hardly in a position to detect error!)